Mumbai has several serene and ecstatic hill stations situated close to it. These are perfect for a break from your busy week’s schedule.

 It has many attractions like the old Mahabaleshwar, the Krishnabai Temple, the Arthur Point, the Venna Lake, the Lingmala waterfall, etc. It has the magnificent Pratapgarh Fort.

-It was the summer capital of the colonial British era.
+It was the summer capital of the British colonial era.
 The waterfall cascades attract tourists regularly to Mahabaleshwar.

 Lonavla is the closest hill station to Mumbai, situated just 95 kilometers.
 It is popularly known as the ‘jewel of the Sahyadri.’

 It is a beautiful hill station with a green lush landscape, forts, temples, and caves.
-The place has many tourist attractions like the Buddhist caves, the waterfall cascades, Bhaja caves, Bhushi dam, Rajmachi Fort, and a lot more.
+The place has many tourist attractions like the Buddhist caves, the waterfall cascades, Bhaja caves, Bhushi dam, Rajmachi Fort, and more.

 Lonavla is also famous for the production of chikki, which is a dessert made with peanuts and jaggery.